RuterNo/ruterno.github.io/docs/packages.md

 When a web server is set up, displays in a vehicle would point to the DPI application with a url like `http://webserver.local/app/index.html`.

+See [Screen Configs](docs/client/screen-configs.md) documentation for more details about setting up displays with the correct content.